-Scams have been on the rise in 2020.
-In fact, the Canadian Anti-Fraud Centre is on track to receive twice as many reports of phone scams this year over last.
-Plus, with fake websites promoting COVID-19 remedies, text messages claiming an inside track on testing kits, and phone scams offering free grocery delivery, fraudsters have been busy.
+Scams have been on the rise in 2021.
+In fact, the Canadian Anti-Fraud Centre received nearly double the number of fraud reports in 2021 as it did last year.
+Plus, with fake websites, text messages claiming an inside track on testing kits, and phone scams offering free grocery delivery, fraudsters have been busy.

 1. Use Alerts to Spot Suspicious Activity

 Now you can be notified if there’s a suspicious transaction made through your account.
 Within the RBC Mobile app1, for instance, there are two kinds of alerts:

 - Fraud alerts: You can receive a notification if there’s an unusual Interac e-Transfer transaction made.
 If a credit card transaction looks out of the ordinary, you’ll get a text message letting you know.
 Plus, you’ll have the opportunity to connect with a fraud agent should you wish to talk to someone.

 - Transaction alerts: These alerts notify you when your account balance drops below a certain threshold (that you set).
 Or you can choose to be notified if a large purchase is made on your credit card.
 Transaction alerts help you easily keep track of account balances and stay on top of your account activity so you can quickly spot anything unusual.
 Learn more here: rbc.com/alerts

 Knowing exactly what your money is doing — or at least what it should be doing — is an important way to fight fraud.
 After all, being able to immediately spot a transaction that doesn’t look right can help you react sooner.
 While you can check in with your money regularly through online and mobile channels, it’s even better if you have tools that will do this for you.